3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX XX, XXXX)
   NOTE: Now requires GZDoom 4.2.5+ or LZDoom 3.84+.
 This is due to a major internal restructure that makes
-        many parts of the code (especially stats) MUCH easier to maintain, using the almighty mixins [ALL] Added tooltips to menu options
+        many parts of the code (especially stats) MUCH easier to maintain, using the almighty mixins [ALL] General Settings: "Force HUD override" option removed.
+This was rather hacky and caused crashes, even for users who did not use turn it on.
+  [ALL] Added tooltips to menu options
   [ALL] All strings (except credits) are now in a LANGUAGE lump.
 This allows for centralizing the strings and possibly translating
   [ALL] Stats: Added player morph timer from Tekish's LevelInfo v1.23 (mainly for chicken/pig morph in Heretic/Hexen multiplayer)